jackynguyen110/Flick/README.md

  Required:
  + Get data from Movie API.Show to tableview.
  + Have detail page for show detail of movies review.
- + Have two tab : now playing and top rated.
+ + Have two tabs : now playing and top rated.
  + I have used AFNetworking for load image from json.
              MBProgressHUb  for creating loading animation.
  + Can Pull to refresh data.